jtakayama/makahiki/install/redhat_readme.txt

 http://makahiki.readthedocs.org/en/latest/installation-makahiki-heroku.html.
 -------------------------------------------------------------------------------

-For Makahiki to work on RHEL 6, you must install Python 2.7.3 as an altinstall.
+For Makahiki to work on RHEL 6, you must install Python 2.7.3.
 The default version on RHEL 6 is Python 2.6.6, which cannot be changed without causing problems with operating system tools.
 ===============================================================================

 1.0.
-Compile and Install Python 2.7.3 as an Altinstall
+Install Python 2.7.3 from SCL
 ===============================================================================
 This step requires an Internet connection.

 Switch to your top-level makahiki directory:
 % cd ~/makahiki

-Run the install/python273_altinstall.py script as follows:
+Run the install/python273_sclinstall.py script as follows to install Python 2.7.3 from Red Hat Software Collections:
-(1) Run it with --pythonsetup to install programs needed to
-    compile Python:
-% sudo ./install/python273_altinstall.py --pythonsetup

-(2) Run it with --altinstall to compile Python into an altinstall:
-% sudo ./install/python273_altinstall.py --altinstall
+% sudo ./install/python273_sclinstall.py

-Running --pythonsetup will install these packages and their dependencies:
+Running --pythonsetup will also install wget.
-- All packages provided by: yum groupinstall "Development tools"
-- zlib-devel
-- bzip2-devel
-- openssl-devel
-- ncurses-devel
-- sqlite-devel
-- readline-devel
-- tk-devel
-- wget

-Running --altinstall will create a Python 2.7.3 altinstall under the /usr/local/bin/python2.7 directory.
-The existing default Python installation will be unchanged.
-This command will take a very long time and produce a large amount of output.
+After the script finishes, open a terminal and run this command to set Python 2.7.3 as the default in the current user's shell:

+% scl enable python27 bash
 ===============================================================================

+[ALL INSTRUCTIONS AFTER THIS LINE ARE UNDER REVISION]

 2.0.
 Installing and Configuring Dependencies
 ===============================================================================